![]() |

 The Case of the Curious Client

-1947 British hardcover first edition, first impression, Macdonald, London A poor reading copy without dustcover Ex Boots lending library Solid and complete with original endpapers A reading copy only but a scarce out of print title For Sale at £SOLD (approx $SOLD) * - free delivery worldwide ! |
+1947 British hardcover first edition, first impression, Macdonald, London A poor reading copy without dustcover Ex Boots lending library Solid and complete with original endpapers A reading copy only but a scarce out of print title For Sale at £SOLD - SORRY, CURRENTLY OUT OF STOCK (approx $SOLD) - Delivery Information ~ Free & Subsidised ~ Please Check |

 Enquire